NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         until the end of the list is reached
     */
     while (blockNum != -1) {
-        // create a RecBuffer object for blockNum(use constructor for existing block)
+        // create a RecBuffer object for blockNum (using appropriate constructor!)

         // get header of block(blockNum) using RecBuffer::getHeader() function